Bardeen Black Holes in the Regularized $4D$ Einstein--Gauss--Bonnet Gravity: Bardeen Black Holes in Einstein--Gauss--Bonnet Gravity: Exact Solutions and Horizons

-give the location of black hole horizons.
-From Fig.~\ref{fig:f1}, one can notice that for given values of $g$ and $\alpha$ (or $M$ and $\alpha$), there exists an extremal value $M_0$ (or $g_0$), such that for $M>M_0$ (or $g<g_0$), there exist two distinct horizons $r_{\pm}$ and for $M<M_0$ (or $g>g_0$), there are no horizons.
+From Figure~\ref{fig:f1}, one can notice that for given values of $g$ and $\alpha$ (or $M$ and $\alpha$), there exists an extremal value $M_0$ (or $g_0$), such that for $M>M_0$ (or $g<g_0$), there exist two distinct horizons $r_{\pm}$ and for $M<M_0$ (or $g>g_0$), there are no horizons.
 Similarly, for given values of $M$ and $g$, one can find the extremal value of $\alpha=\alpha_0$.
 Here, $r_-$ and $r_+$, respectively, represent the Cauchy and the event horizon.
 For extremal value of parameters, namely $M=M_0$ or $g=g_0$ or $\alpha=\alpha_0$, the two horizons $r_{\pm}$, coincide and leads to an extremal black hole with degenerate horizon $r_+=r_-\equiv r_E$.
-It can be notice that the maximum (or minimum) cutoff value of charge $g_0$ (or $M_0$) increases (decreases) as we increase the value of Gauss-Bonnet coupling constant $\alpha$ (cf. Fig.~\ref{fig:f1}).
+It can be noticed that the maximum (or minimum) cutoff value of charge $g_0$ (or $M_0$) increases (decreases) as we increase the value of GB coupling constant $\alpha$ (cf. Figure~\ref{fig:f1}).